 \begin{remark} In \cite{Rot}, C. Rotthaus proved the converse of Theorem \ref{Pop_app} in the local case: if $A$ is a Noetherian local ring that satisfies Theorem \ref{Pop_app}, then $A$ is excellent.
 In particular this shows that Weierstrass systems are excellent local rings.
 Previously this problem had been studied in \cite{C-P} and \cite{Brown}. \end{remark}

 \begin{remark} Let $A$ be a Noetherian ring and $I$ be an ideal of $A$.
-If we assume that $f_1(y)$,..., $f_r(y)\in A[y]$ are linear homogeneous with respect to $y$, then Theorem \ref{Pop_app} may be proven easily in this case since $A\lgw \wdh{A}$ is flat (see Example \ref{flat_ana}).
-The proof of this flatness result uses the Artin-Rees Lemma (see Theorems 8.7 and 8.8 \cite{Ma}). \end{remark}
+If we assume that $f_1(y),\ldots,f_r(y)\in A[y]$ are linear homogeneous with respect to $y$, then Theorem \ref{Pop_app} may be proven easily in this case since $A\lgw \wdh{A}$ is flat (see Examples \ref{flat_ana} and \ref{flat_ploski}).
+The proof of this flatness result uses the Artin-Rees Lemma (see \cite[Theorems 8.7 and 8.8]{Ma}). \end{remark}

 \begin{example} The strength of Theorem \ref{Pop_app} is that it applies to rings that do not satisfy the Weierstrass Preparation Theorem and for which the proof of Theorem \ref{Ar68} or Theorem \ref{W} does not apply.
-For example Theorem \ref{Pop_app} applies to the local ring $B=A\langle x_{1},\cdots,x_n\rangle$ where $A$ is an excellent Henselian local ring (the main example is $B=\k\lb t\rb\langle x\rangle$ where $t$ and $x$ are multivariables).
-Indeed, this ring is the Henselization of $A[x_{1},\cdots,x_n]_{\m_A+(x_1,\cdots,x_n)}$.
-Thus $B$ is an excellent local ring by Example \ref{ex_excellent} and Proposition \ref{henz_exc}. \\ This case was the main motivation of D. Popescu for proving Theorem \ref{Popescu} (see also \cite{Ar70}) since it implies a nested Artin Approximation result (see Theorem \ref{nested_alg}). \\ Previous particular cases of this application had been studied before: see \cite{P-P81} for a direct proof that $V\lb x_1\rb\langle x_2\rangle$ satisfies Theorem \ref{Pop_app}, when $V$ is a complete discrete valuation ring, and \cite{BDL} for the ring $\k\lb x_1,x_2\rb\langle x_3,x_4,x_5\rangle$. \end{example}
+For example Theorem \ref{Pop_app} applies to the local ring $B=A\langle x_{1},\ldots,x_n\rangle$ where $A$ is an excellent Henselian local ring (the main example is $B=\k\lb t\rb\langle x\rangle$ where $t$ and $x$ are multivariables).
+Indeed, this ring is the Henselization of $A[x_{1},\ldots,x_n]_{\m_A+(x_1,\ldots,x_n)}$.
+Thus $B$ is an excellent local ring by Example \ref{ex_excellent} and Proposition \ref{henz_exc}. \\ This case was the main motivation of D. Popescu for proving Theorem \ref{Popescu} (see also \cite{Ar70}) because it implies a nested Artin Approximation result (see Theorem \ref{nested_alg}). \\ Particular cases of this application had been studied before: see \cite{P-P81} for a direct proof that $V\lb x_1\rb\langle x_2\rangle$ satisfies Theorem \ref{Pop_app}, when $V$ is a complete discrete valuation ring, and \cite{BDL} for the ring $\k\lb x_1,x_2\rb\langle x_3,x_4,x_5\rangle$. \end{example}

-\begin{remark} Let us mention that Theorem \ref{Popescu} has other applications than Theorem \ref{Pop_app} even if this latter result is our main motivation for presenting this former theorem.
-For example one very important application of Theorem \ref{Pop_app} is the proof of the so-called Bass-Quillen Conjecture that asserts that any finitely generated projective $R[y_1,\cdots,y_m]$-module is free when $R$ is a regular local ring (cf. \cite{Sp} for instance). \end{remark}
+\begin{remark} Let us mention that Theorem \ref{Popescu} has other applications than Theorem \ref{Pop_app} even if this latter result is our main motivation for presenting the former theorem.
+For example one very important application of Theorem \ref{Pop_app} is the proof of the so-called Bass-Quillen Conjecture that asserts that any finitely generated projective $R[y_1,\ldots,y_m]$-module is free when $R$ is a regular local ring (cf. \cite{Sp} for instance). \end{remark}